Fine-Tuned Convex Approximations of Probabilistic Reachable Sets under Data-driven Uncertainties: Main Results

-As we stated in the last section, for a given MINLP problem, the polygon obtained by MINLP Optimal is optimal in the sense that it has a minimum area without violating constraints.
-However, readers may wonder why in \cref{tab:fancpgon}, the area of MINLP Heuristic $\SI{1807.9}{m^2}$ is less than MINLP Optimal $\SI{1827.0}{m^2}$.
-This is because as we discussed in the last section, for the polygon obtained by MINLP Heuristic, in addition to being an approximate solution to the original MINLP problem involving $N\cdot N$ grids, it is also an optimal solution to a new MINLP problem involving $n_s$ grids.
-Since the original and new MINLP problems are two different problems with different constraints, there is a chance that the polygon area of MINLP Heuristic is less than MINLP Optimal.
+As stated in \cref{Solution_Method}, the polygon obtained by MINLP Optimal is optimal in the sense that it has a minimum area without violating constraints.
+However, for some cases in \cref{tab:fancpgon}, the area of MINLP Heuristic (e.g. $\SI{1807.9}{m^2}$) may be slightly less than MINLP Optimal (e.g. $\SI{1827.0}{m^2}$).
+The approximation error comes from the re-normalization with the newly selected $N_s$ grid points $\boldsymbol{g}'$.
+The polygon obtained by MINLP Heuristic is an optimal solution to a new MINLP problem based on those selected $N_s$ grid points, which is also an approximation to the original MINLP problem involving $N^2$ grid points.
+Since the original and new MINLP problems have different grid settings, there is a chance that the polygon area of MINLP Heuristic is less than MINLP Optimal.
+However, those errors are relatively small according to our experiments.

-\subsubsection{Different numbers of grid points}
+\subsection{Different Numbers of Grid Points}

-In this part, we compare the performance of different algorithms given different numbers of grid points: $N\cdot N$ = $10^2$, $20^2$, $30^2$, $40^2$.
-For MINLP Heuristic, $n_s$ = 20, 70, 160, 280 grid points are randomly selected respectively.
-The other parameters are the same as the baseline.
+Here, we compare the performance of the algorithms when considering different numbers of grid points: $N^2 = 10^2, 20^2, 30^2, 40^2$.
+For MINLP Heuristic, $N_s = 20, 70, 160, 280$ grid points are randomly selected for Case I and $N_s = 15, 60, 135, 240$ grid points for Case II, respectively.
+The other parameters are the same as in the baseline.

 From \cref{fig:fancpgrids} and \cref{tab:fancpgrids}, we can draw some conclusions as follows.
-The results obtained by the implementation of all three algorithms given in \cref{sub-fig-grids10} are visually very different from other subfigures in \cref{fig:fancpgrids}.
-This is because when the number of grid points is too small (= $10^2$), KDE cannot approximate PDF well.
-As indicated in \cref{tab:fancpgrids}, for every algorithm, as the number of grid points ranges from $20^2$ to $40^2$, the performance in ratio and area slightly improves.
-However, as the number of grid points increases, the increase in the number of decision variables and constraints leads to a significant increase in computational time.
-As shown in \cref{tab:fancpgrids}, the computational time of MINLP Heuristic increases from \SI{0.801}{s} to \SI{125.5}{s}.
-Thus, a slight improvement in accuracy and optimality is at the huge cost of efficiency.
-To reach a compromise, the number of grid points can be chosen as $20^2$.
+The results obtained by the implementation of all three algorithms given in \cref{sub-fig-grids10} and \cref{sub-fig-grids10bi} are visually very different from the other subfigures in \cref{fig:fancpgrids}.
+This is because when the number of grid points is too small ($ N^2 = 10^2$), KDE can not approximate PDF well.
+As indicated in \cref{tab:fancpgrids}, for every algorithm, as $N^2$ ranges from $20^2$ to $40^2$, the performance in ratio and area slightly improves.
+However, as $N^2$ increases, the increase in the number of decision variables and constraints leads to a significant increase in computational time.
+As shown in \cref{tab:fancpgrids}, the computational time of MINLP Heuristic goes from \SI{0.801}{s} to \SI{125.5}{s} for Case I and from \SI{0.361}{s} to \SI{23.8}{s} for Case II.
+Thus, there is a slight improvement in accuracy and optimality, but at huge cost of efficiency.
+To reach a compromise, the number of grid points can be chosen as $N^2 = 20^2$.